 “The rate at which we are taking reef fish from our oceans, including juveniles, is simply not sustainable,” says Dr Yvonne Sadovy, a professor of biological sciences at Hong Kong University and lead author of the report.

-The popular Napoleon wrasse, an apex predator in its natural environment, is already listed as endangered by the International Union for Conservation of Nature, and Sadovy says the camouflage grouper should now be considered threatened as well.
+The Napoleon fish is an apex predator in its natural environment.
+It’s already listed as endangered by the International Union for Conservation of Nature, and Sadovy says the camouflage grouper should now be considered threatened as well.

 The species targeted by the trade are under immense pressure, but they are not alone.